Modified:

 There are millions of followers but only a handful of leaders, the leaders are the problem, 'SHEEP/recruits will listen to anything'; the recruits will not be a problem IF there is no one egging them on or telling them what to do/who to fight/where to blow themselves up.

 Capturing the leaders HAS been one of the priorities in this war.
 Though it is smarter tactically than going after the recruits, it is kind of a vain effort when you capture or kill one and it is not long before another one springs up to take its place.
-Which inevitably will happen because all the collateral damage we are causing is simply serving to attract more people to the very ideology we are supposed to be fighting.
+This will inevitably occur as a consequence of the collateral damage Western forces are inflicting in Afghanistan.
+This is simply serving to attract more people to the very ideology we are supposed to be fighting.
+A political solution must underlie an lasting to any war.
+It is hard to argue that this is possible in a conflict not between states.

 Address people’s grievances and you will win the war